box/developer.box.com/guides/authentication/tokens/refresh.md

 # Refresh token expiration

-A refresh token is valid for 60 days and can be used to obtain a new access token and refresh token only once.
-If the access token and refresh token are not refreshed within 60 days, the user will need to be re-authorized.
+A Refresh Token is valid for 60 days and can be used to obtain a new Access Token and Refresh Token only once.
+If the Access Token and Refresh Token are not refreshed within 60 days, the user will need to be re-authorized.

-Every time an application uses the refresh token to get a new access token the refresh token is invalidated and a new refresh token is returned with the new access token.
+Every time an application uses the Refresh Token to get a new Access Token the Refresh Token is invalidated and a new Refresh Token is returned with the new Access Token.

-This new refresh token is then again only valid for 1 use within 60 days.
+This new Refresh Token is then again only valid for 1 use within 60 days.

 </Message>